Hamilton123/DayZServer2024/README.md

 # DayZServer2024 List Of Thigs to be done
 Make mutants spawn - DONE

-Install & Set up spawn points
+Install & Set up spawn points - Half done need to decided where we want spawns

 Make sure all loot types are spawning all over